-4.1.3.1 The functions of the departmental personnel committee in each department shall include, but not be limited to:

-- (a) reviewing the credentials of all applicants for new or vacant positions including special faculty appointments, interviewing selected candidates, and making a recommendation to the chair of two or more qualified persons to fill the position (except in the case of special faculty appointments or when circumstances make only one candidate acceptable), and through the chair to the dean and the provost and executive vice chancellor.
+- 4.1.3.1 The functions of the departmental personnel committee in each department shall include, but not be limited to: - (a) reviewing the credentials of all applicants for new or vacant positions including special faculty appointments, interviewing selected candidates, and making a recommendation to the chair of two or more qualified persons to fill the position (except in the case of special faculty appointments or when circumstances make only one candidate acceptable), and through the chair to the dean and the Provost and Executive Vice chancellor.
 The personnel committee may or may not submit nominations in rank order of preference.
-Search committees may be established to assist or supplant the departmental personnel committee in performance of these functions.
+Search committees may be established to assist or supplant the departmental personnel committee in performance of these functions (see SEARCH COMMITTEE section 4.1.9).
 Each member of a search committee shall be subject to the same confidentiality obligations that apply to departmental personnel committees.

-Departmental Equal Opportunity associates shall perform the same functions with respect to search committees as are performed with respect to departmental personnel committees; - (b) reviewing, at the automatic intervals specified in section 3.8 (inclusive) of the Faculty Handbook, the question of the reappointment of all non-tenured faculty.
-The committee shall make a recommendation to the chair, who in turn shall make a recommendation to the dean; the dean will make a recommendation to the provost and executive vice chancellor and make known to the provost and executive vice chancellor the recommendation of the chair concerning the future employment of such faculty.
-The recommendations described above shall be accompanied by the results of the departmental personnel committee's vote, supporting material, and all documents submitted to the committee; - (c) reviewing the question of the granting of permanent tenure, either when a request for tenure is made by a faculty member, or at the automatic intervals specified in section 3.8 (inclusive) of the Faculty Handbook.
-The committee shall make a recommendation to the chair, who in turn shall make a recommendation to the dean; the dean will make a recommendation to the provost and executive vice chancellor and make known to the provost and executive vice chancellor the recommendation of the chair concerning the advisability of conferring tenure.
-The recommendations described above shall be accompanied by the results of the departmental personnel committee's vote, supporting material, and all documents submitted to the committee; and
+(b) reviewing all special faculty (see sections 3.13-14) and making recommendations regarding appointments.
+The committee shall make a recommendation to the chair, who in turn shall make a recommendation to the dean; the dean will make a recommendation to the Provost and Executive Vice Chancellor and make known to the Provost and Executive Vice Chancellor the recommendation of the chair concerning the future employment of such faculty.

-(d) reviewing the question of the granting of a promotion when a request for promotion is made by a faculty member.
-The committee shall make a recommendation to the chair, who in turn shall make a recommendation to the dean; the dean will make a recommendation to the provost and executive vice chancellor and make known to the provost the recommendation of the chair concerning the advisability of granting a promotion.
 The recommendations described above shall be accompanied by the results of the departmental personnel committee's vote, supporting material, and all documents submitted to the committee.

-4.1.4 Procedures of Departmental Personnel Committees and Search Committees
+4.1.4 Procedures of Departmental Personnel Committees